 Tallinn in Estonia features a range of hotels to suit every budget, whether you're a student on a study tour or a business executive in town for a conference or even a couple on their honeymoon.
 Families, too, will enjoy the range of activities, sights, and entertainment options available across the city.
 Each type of traveller has a different set of expectations and needs, and there are a number of hotels here that can satisfy them from luxury hotels to unique boutique hotels to spa hotels.
 There truly is something for everyone.

 Here are the top 14 accommodations in Tallinn, each hotel on this list offers high-quality service and incredible value within its market niche.
+From posh luxury hotels (where they treat you like a medieval nobility) to great spacious aparthotels (perfect for a family holiday).
 We will start with the most luxurious and costly hotels and move towards the more affordable options.

 Posh 5 star hotel, recently refurbished

 There are a number of things to admire about the St Petersbourg hotel.
 This is the oldest operational hotel in Tallinn and was opened in 1850.
 This is the newest 5 star property in Tallinn and has 2 great restaurants, the Kuldse Kõrts Kõrts which serves authentic Estonian cuisine and the Hermitage which serves great Russian cuisine, the Hermitage featured on the list of the 50 Best Estonian Restaurants in 2008 and in 2015.Instagram